lukejharmon/lanyon/chapters_preref/chapter5_mvbm_pre.md

 ## Section 5.7: Footnotes

 <a name="footnote5.1">1</a>: We might also want to carry out linear regression, which is related to correlation analysis but distinct.
-We will show examples of phylogenetic regression at the end of this chapter.
+We will show examples of phylogenetic regression at the end of this chapter.[*back to main text*](#footnote5.1_back)

+<a name="footnote5.2">2</a>:  Another way to think about regression through the origin is to think of pairs of contrasts across any node in the tree as two-dimensional vectors.
+Calculating a vector correlation is equivalent to calculating a regression forced through the origin. [*back to main text*](#footnote5.2_back)

 ## Section 5.8: References